thetron/menumatic/README.md

 The above example would render the top-level navigation in the `<header>` and everything else in the `sub_navigation` div below.

-## Grouping

-Menumatic also supports grouping navigation items together.
-By default, groups nested in your navigation will not display as part of the normal rendering, but only when you request them.

-The best example of when this is useful is for developing a sidebar.
-Particularly in the case of a sidebar whose navigation items will vary, depending on the page.

-__Please note__: grouping is not currently available, but is coming _very_ soon.

 ## Credits